ComparativeGenomicsToolkit/cactus/README.md

 ```
 cactus jobStore examples/evolverMammals.txt examples/evolverMammals.hal --root mr
 ```

+Within an hour at most (on modern computers), you should have a [HAL](https://github.com/ComparativeGenomicsToolkit/hal) file which relates simulated mouse and rat genomes.
 ### Choosing how to run the Cactus binaries (Docker/Singularity/local)
 By default, Cactus uses Docker to run its compiled components (to avoid making you install dependencies).
 It can instead use Singularity to run its binaries, or use a locally installed copy.
 To select a different way of running the binaries, you can use the `--binariesMode singularity` or `--binariesMode local` options.
 (If running using local binaries, you will need to make sure cactus's bin directory is in your `PATH`.)
 ### seqFile: the input file